2020 continues the IHSGB Education Initiative!

 Baldvin Ari Gudlaugsson – Holds courses in initial training, preparation and training of competition and breeding horses, as well as lectures on horse breeding, raising young horses and marketing.
 He has been a very successful breeder and trainer of world class competition horses on his farm Efri-Raudilaekur, based in Iceland.
 See here for more information.

-The Society is already working closely with Area Representatives/local organisers in these areas to arrange these courses and we have confirmation of the following courses so far:
+The Society is already working closely with Area Representatives/local organisers in these areas to arrange these courses.

 Interested?
 Below is some information that may answer some of your questions…